Apostolic Fathers: Clement of Rome

 Clement of Rome (c.
 35–99) was bishop of Rome from 88 to 99.
 Irenaeus and Tertullian list him as the fourth bishop after Peter, Linus and Anacletus.
 He was said to have been consecrated by Peter the Apostle, and he is known to have been a leading member of the Church in Rome in the late 1st century.

 The First Epistle of Clement (c.
 AD 96) was copied and widely read and is generally considered to be the oldest Christian epistle in existence outside of the New Testament.
 The letter is extremely lengthy, twice as long as the Epistle to the Hebrews, and it demonstrates the author's familiarity with many books of both the Old Testament and New Testament.
 The epistle repeatedly refers to the Old Testament as scripture and includes numerous references to the Book of Judith, thereby establishing usage or at least familiarity with Judith in his time.
 Within the letter, Clement calls on the Christians of Corinth to maintain harmony and order.
 Tradition identifies the author as Clement, bishop of Rome, and scholarly consensus is overwhelmingly in favor of the letter's authenticity.

 The Second Epistle of Clement was traditionally ascribed by some ancient authors to Clement, but it is now generally considered to have been written later, c.
 AD 140–160, and therefore could not be the work of Clement, who died in 99.
 Doubts about the authorship of the letter had already been expressed in antiquity by Eusebius and Jerome.
-Whereas 1 Clement was an epistle, 2 Clement appears to be a transcript of an oral homily or sermon, making it the oldest surviving Christian sermon outside of the New Testament.
+Whereas 1 Clement was an epistle, 2 Clement appears to be a transcript of an oral homily or sermon, perhaps making it the oldest surviving Christian sermon outside of the New Testament.